-Congratulations to the 2019-20 Luna Lab Fellows, who range in age from 13 to 17 and hail from all over the U.S., including Springfield, MO; Louisville, KY; Los Altos, CA; Pasadena, CA; and Fayetteville, NY!
+The 2019-20 Luna Lab Fellows range in age from 13 to 18 and hail from all over the U.S., including Springfield, MO; Louisville, KY; Los Altos, CA; Pasadena, CA; and Fayetteville, NY!
 Read the full press release.

-Olivia Bennett (age 17) is a composer, pianist and cellist from Springfield, Missouri.
+Olivia Bennett (age 18) is a composer, pianist and cellist from Springfield, Missouri.
 Her work has been performed by various ensembles, including the Columbia Civic Orchestra, Mizzou String Quartet, Springfield Youth Symphony, the Interlochen Philharmonic, and Tanglewood Institute Young Artists Orchestra.
 She is a 2018 Interlochen Arts Camp alumna and a 2019 Boston University Tanglewood Institute alumna.
 Olivia was selected as a 2019 American Composers NextNotes winner and is a five-time winner of the Creating Original Music Project.
 She was also awarded a winner of the 2017 and 2019 Missouri Composers Project.
 In addition, Olivia plays cello in the Missouri Philharmonic Orchestra.
+Olivia is the recipient of the Dinah Jacobs Fellowship.

 KiMani Bridges (age 17), a senior at duPont Manual Magnet High School/Youth Performing Arts School in Louisville, Kentucky, is a flutist and a composer.
 She has been playing the flute since she was 11 and just recently started composing in 11th grade.
 She partakes in her school’s Symphonic Band, Chamber Ensemble, and Composition class.
 She has received numerous distinguished ratings for flute in KMEA Solo and Ensemble, has performed at Walt Disney World and the Field Museum, and has participated in multiple summer music camps.
 She has had her pieces performed at the University of Louisville, in her school’s New Works Festival, and recently was part of the Loretto Project’s Pathways Initiative Program.
 KiMani hopes to pursue a career in music as she continues to express herself though her art form.
 KiMani is the recipient of the James R. Rosenfield Fellowship.